 Step 11 – This will return you back to the page that has your name, e-mail address, and other information.
 Click the “Next” button.
 Outlook will then attempt to connect and ensure that it can reach the mail server and ensure the settings are correct.

-Step 12 – Upon checking your e-mail for the first time, you will receive a pop-up box noting that a security certificate is being used that cannot be verified (as shown below).
+Step 12 – Upon checking your e-mail for the first time, you may or may not receive a pop-up box noting that a security certificate is being used that cannot be verified (as shown below).
 This is because BsnTech Networks uses a shared SSL security certificate for all customers.
 Simply hit the “Yes” button to continue.